JessicaTegner/pypandoc/README.md

 - [FreeBSD port](https://www.freshports.org/textproc/pandoc/)
   - Or see [Pandoc - Installing pandoc](https://pandoc.org/installing.html)

-Be aware that not all install mechanismen put `pandoc` in `PATH`, so you either have to change `PATH` yourself or set the full path to `pandoc` in `PYPANDOC_PANDOC`.
+Be aware that not all install mechanisms put pandoc in `PATH`, so you either have to change `PATH` yourself or set the full `PATH` to pandoc in `PYPANDOC_PANDOC`.
 See the next section for more information.

 ### <a name="specifying_binaries"></a>Specifying the location of pandoc binaries

-You can point to a specific pandoc version by setting the environment variable `PYPANDOC_PANDOC` to the full path to the pandoc binary (`PYPANDOC_PANDOC=/home/x/whatever/pandoc` or `PYPANDOC_PANDOC=c:\pandoc\pandoc.exe`).
+You can point to a specific pandoc version by setting the environment variable `PYPANDOC_PANDOC` to the full `PATH` to the pandoc binary (`PYPANDOC_PANDOC=/home/x/whatever/pandoc` or `PYPANDOC_PANDOC=c:\pandoc\pandoc.exe`).
 If this environment variable is set, this is the only place where pandoc is searched for.